{{ summaryHeading }}

 Worked Examples:

-A 10 km target pace becomes a pacing sheet
+A direct 10 km target

-A runner chooses Plan from target pace or speed, sets Race distance to 10 km, and enters 5:00 per kilometre.
-Projected finish is 50:00, Average pace shows 5:00 /km | 8:03 /mile, and the kilometre split ladder has ten checkpoints.
-With no adjustment and no planned stops, Neutral baseline also reads 50:00.
+Choose Plan from target pace or speed, set Race distance to 10 km, and enter 5:00 per kilometre.
+Projected finish is 50:00, Average pace is 5:00 /km | 8:03 /mile, and Neutral baseline also shows 50:00 when no adjustment or stops are applied.

 FAQ:

-Which planning mode should I use first?
+Which planning mode should I try first?

 Glossary: